bshurikan/Beni-BandcampPlayer/README.md

 * **Track Change Notifications** - Keep track of what you are listening to, especially helpful in Nano Mode when autohidden; adjust the notifications or turn them off in the settings.
 * **Keyboard Shortcuts** - Full keyboard control for play, pause, next, previous, volume, and more (customizable in the settings menu).
 With Global Support.

-## Technology & Approach

-Bandcamp doesn’t currently provide a public API for music playback, playlists, or track data (its official APIs are limited to sales and merchandise for artists and labels).

-Without a public playback API, Beni's Bandcamp Player instead relies on Bandcamp's native web pages, loading them in an embedded Chromium-based browser and providing a custom interface with added features such as enhanced playback controls, playlists, window modes, keyboard shortcuts, and more.

-**Note:** Because the app loads the live Bandcamp website, account features like purchasing, wishlisting, and login work natively, and Bandcamp's standard listening limits apply.

-### Core Stack

-- **PySide6** – Cross-platform desktop framework for window management
-- **PyQt6-WebEngine** – Embedded Chromium browser used to load Bandcamp’s site with full DOM access
-- **Qt-Painted Interface** - Fully customizable Qt interface used for reliability and extensibility
-- **QtAwesome** – FontAwesome icons for consistency across platforms

 ## Quick Start

 **Installation**

-Download and run the [Latest Setup.exe](https://github.com/bshurikan/Beni-BandcampPlayer/releases) to install the app, then use the desktop or start menu shortcut to start it.
+Download and run the [Latest Installer](https://github.com/bshurikan/Beni-BandcampPlayer/releases) to install the app, then use the desktop or start menu shortcut to start it.

 **Note:** You may see a Windows Defender SmartScreen Warning, see [Troubleshooting](#troubleshooting) for more information.